BTEC National Diploma in Civil Engineering

 The optional units give learners the chance to learn about a particular aspect of construction in more detail, but because the mandatory content makes up two-thirds of the qualification, they will be prepared for all these roles whichever optional units are chosen.

-There are many roles in the construction and civil engineering sectors where recruitment is at higher level (such as Level 4) or at graduate level (Level 6).
+There are many roles in the construction and civil engineering sectors where recruitment is at higher level (such as Level 4) or at graduate level (level 6).
 The qualification carries UCAS points and is recognised by higher education providers as contributing to the admission requirements to many relevant courses.
-Following the completion of this course, learners may wish to progress to one of the HNC courses (Level 4) or one of the higher apprenticeship standards (Level 4) which are offered by DCG.
+Following the completion of this course, learners may wish to progress to one of the HNC courses (level 4) or one of the higher apprenticeship standards (level 4) which are offered by DCG.
 This includes the following options:

-- HNC in Construction and the Built Environment
+- HNC in Construction Management

-- HNC in Future Homes Design and Construction
+- HNC in Modern Methods of Construction

-Please note that progression to our Level 4 courses is subject to achieving an overall grade of MP or higher in the Diploma.
-Alternatively, learners may wish to progress to university or other higher education providers directly after completing their Level 3.
+Please note that progression to our level 4 courses is subject to achieving an overall grade of (MP) or higher in the diploma.
+Alternatively, learners may wish to progress to university or other higher education providers directly after completing their level 3.

 Who do you contact for more information?